angular/angular/packages/core/src/render3/VIEW_DATA.md

 NOTE:
 - The `10` is not the actual size of `HEADER` but it is left here for simplification.
-- `LViewData` contains DOM instances only
+- `LView` contains DOM instances only
 - `TView.data` contains information on relationships such as where the parent is.
-  You need the `TView.data` information to make sense of the `LViewData` information.
+  You need the `TView.data` information to make sense of the `LView` information.

 ## `VARS`